khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 You start a transaction with the `START TRANSACTION` statement and then either make its changes permanent with `COMMIT` or discard the changes with `ROLLBACK`.

+###### ACID

+_Atomicity_
+> A transaction must function as a single indivisible unit of work so that the entire transaction is either applied or rolled back.
+When transactions are atomic, there is no such thing as a partially completed transaction: it's all or nothing.